 ARTIST BIO

 Holly Guertin is a contemporary fiber artist creating in felt, embroidery, and crochet.
-She received her BFA in Fibers from the Savannah College of Art and Design (SCAD) in 2011, and is currently based in the Philadelphia, PA area.
-She has shown work at the Ogden Museum of Southern Art (2017), Gallery 26 (2023), and Twenty*Twenty House (2023) and has been featured in Colossal (2024), Business of Home (2023), Frankie Magazine (2018), Brown Paper Bag (2018), and Knit Wit Magazine (2015).
+She received her BFA in Fibers from the Savannah College of Art and Design (SCAD) in 2011 and is currently based in the Philadelphia, PA area.
+She has exhibited work at Twenty*Twenty House (2023 & 2024), Gallery 26 (2023), and Ogden Museum of Southern Art (2017).
+Her work has been featured in Surface Design Journal (2025), Dappled Things (2025), Colossal (2024), Business of Home (2023).
 In 2019, Guertin collaborated with Anthropologie to create collections for Fall Home Goods and Holiday Decor inspired by her artworks.
 “All Like Sheep” (2011), “Pink Sheepskin” (2018), and “Rise and Fall” (2023) are exhibited in SCAD’s Permanent Collection.

 ARTIST STATEMENT